-Camilla is sister to the proprietor of Riverwood Trader and the Imperial creamy center of a love Oreo between Faendal the Bosmer archer and Sven the Nord lumberjack bard.
+Camilla is sister to the proprietor of Riverwood Trader and the Imperial creamy center of a love Oreo between Faendal the Bosmer archer and Sven the Nord bard.
 If you marry her, her “friends” will continue to visit her at your home, wherever you live.
-She may also take over the family business if her brother dies.
+She may also return to Riverwood and take over the family business if her brother dies.

 Muiri is a Breton alchemy assistant who inherits the Hag’s Cure in Markarth if her employer is killed (and who also has an interesting love life, too, which you will hear about while doing the Dark Brotherhood questline).

 Ysolda is an enterprising Nord drug dealer with her own tiny house in Whiterun, who takes over the Bannered Mare if Hulda the innkeeper is killed.
 She was made “essential” by one of the official updates (which are automatically included in some versions of the game), so cannot die, I assume because of her role in the quest “A Night to Remember.”

 Sylgja manages to retain her youthful beauty in spite of being a hard-working Nord miner, and her big bust apparently doesn’t get in the way of swinging a pickaxe all day at Redbelly Mine in Shor’s Stone.

 Sorex is an Imperial whose father owns the Winking Skeever in Solitude, involved in a love triangle with Vivienne Onis and Roggvir until the latter was beheaded.
 After marriage, he may continue flirting with ladies who enter the inn and he hates every home except Proudspire Manor.

 Quintus is an Imperial alchemist who takes over the White Phial shop in Windhelm when his employer dies.
 I don’t know if he qualifies as a hottie (maybe if he lost that hat), but he’s young and seems to be kind.